Thoraxell/crash_testing_tiptap_pages/README.md

 ### Steps to Reproduce
 1. Download packages and start local dev server
 2. Click the "Create new shape" button
-3. Interact with the document (move, write text, resize, etc.)
+3. Interact with the document (move, write text, resize, etc).
-4. Browser tab crashes (usually almost instantly, sometimes takes longer)
+4. Browser tab crashes (usually almost instantly, sometimes takes longer).

+## Additional Context
+I think TLDraw uses an internal version of Tiptap, which is outdated.
+However, I'm using Tiptap for multiple different purposes in my main app, most of which include several packages for later versions and it doesn't crash when using those.